7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 Constructors
 ------------

-.. function:: SimpleMVO(assets, target_return, constraints::, short_sale)
+.. function:: SimpleMVO(assets, target_return, constraints, short_sale)

 	When setting the simple MVO, there are 4 fields to consider.